Cultured Guru Logo

 How to Make Cottage Cheese Fermented with Probiotic Cultures

-Learn how to make Cottage Cheese that is thick and creamy, with live and active cultures.
-This healthy, high-protein homemade cottage cheese has no thickeners, carrageenan, or artificial ingredients.
-It’s made with only organic milk, probiotic cultures, rennet, cream, and salt.
+Learn how to make Cottage Cheese with live, active cultures.
+This homemade cottage cheese is made with only milk, cultures, rennet, cream and salt.

 My Homemade Cottage Cheese Recipe

-Let’s talk about the ingredients you need to make high-quality, delicious cottage cheese at home:
+Let’s talk about the ingredients you need when you’re learning how to make cottage cheese at home:

 • Milk: You can use store-bought milk or farm-fresh milk.
 If using store-bought, use 2% or whole milk that is low-temp pasteurized, and non-homogenized.
 While it is possible to use homogenized milk I do not recommend it.
 I use Kalona Supernatural brand milk.